EventStore/documentation/docs/cloud/integrations/README.md

 ### Out of Syncs

-For a cluster, an issue is opened if at least one follower node hasn't caught up with the leader node progression from two seconds ago, over a three minutes time window.
-The issue closes if all the followers are keeping up with the leader node progression over a three minutes time window, after the first detection.
+For a cluster, an issue is opened if at least one follower node hasn't caught up with the leader node progression from two seconds ago, over a three minute time window.
+The issue closes if all the followers are keeping up with the leader node progression over a three minute time window, after the first detection.

 ### Unreachable Nodes

-For each node of the cluster, if one node is not reachable from another one over a three minutes time window.
+For each node of the cluster, if one node is not reachable from another one over a three minute time window.
 The issue closes if all nodes are reachables after a three minutes time window, after the first detection.

 ### Notifications